group of women with arms around each other

 Guest Blogger Badge

-Guest bloggers will be authorized to use the Military OneSource Blog Brigade button provided by Military OneSource on their personal blogs or websites.
-Use of the Military OneSource Blog Brigade button does not constitute official endorsement of personal blogs or websites by the Department of Defense.
+Guest bloggers will be authorized to use the Military OneSource Blog Brigade badge provided by Military OneSource on their personal blogs or websites.
+Use of the Blog Brigade badge does not constitute an official endorsement of personal blogs or websites by the Department of War.

 Disclaimer

-As a guest blogger for the Blog Brigade, you take personal responsibility for your comments, your username, and any information you submit.
-Publication on the Blog Brigade does not constitute official endorsement of personal blogs or websites by the Department of Defense.
-In that spirit, bloggers are asked to also adhere to the Department of Defense User agreement found at the following: http://www.dodig.mil/Disclaimers/Social-Media-User-Agreement/.
+As a guest blogger for Blog Brigade, you’re personally responsible for your comments, your username and any information you submit.
+Publication on Blog Brigade does not constitute official endorsement of personal blogs or websites by the Department of War.